Philip Selway: Other projects

-Selway is a supporter of the emotional support charity Samaritans, with which he became involved while a university student.
-He volunteered as a telephone listener for years, including at the height of Radiohead's success, and said this "probably kept my sanity in that period".
-He is also an ambassador for Independent Venue Week, an initiative that promotes small music venues.
-In 2014, Selway and O'Brien signed an open letter protesting a ban on guitars in British prisons and stating that music was important for rehabilitation.

 Selway performed with the band Dive Dive at the Oxford Zodiac in February 2005.
 For the 2005 film Harry Potter and the Goblet of Fire, Selway and Jonny Greenwood appeared as part of the wizard rock band Weird Sisters, alongside Jarvis Cocker and Steve Mackey of Pulp, Steven Claydon of Add N to (X), and Jason Buckle of All Seeing I.

 With O'Brien, Selway contributed to the 2001 live album by 7 Worlds Collide, a band formed by the New Zealand songwriter Neil Finn.
 He also contributed to their 2009 studio album The Sun Came Out, for which he wrote and sang "Ties That Bind" and "Witching Hour".
 It was the first record for which Selway wrote songs and sang, at the encouragement of Finn.
 The Pitchfork critic Stephen M. Deusner was impressed by his vocals, praising his "subtle melodic hooks and arcing, textured voice".

 Selway appears on "Rest on the Rock" and "Out of Light" on the album Before the Ruin by Roddy Woomble, Kris Drever, and John McCusker.
 He played drums and percussion on the fifth album by Lanterns on the Lake, Versions of Us (2023), after the departure of their previous drummer.
-According to the songwriter, Hazel Wilde, Selway helped them create a "whole other version" of the album and restored their confidence in the songs.
+According to the songwriter, Hazel Wilde, Selway helped them create a new version "whole other version" of the album and restored their confidence in the songs.

+Community work and activism

+Selway is a supporter of the mental health charity Samaritans, with which he became involved while a university student.
+He was a Samaritans ambassador for three years and volunteered as a telephone listener for 17 years.
+He continued volunteering as a listener during the height of Radiohead's success, which he said "probably kept my sanity in that period".
+Selway is also an ambassador for Independent Venue Week, an initiative that promotes small music venues.

+In 2014, Selway and O'Brien signed an open letter protesting a ban on guitars in British prisons and stating that music was important for rehabilitation.
+In August 2026, Selway, O'Brien and Yorke were among 211 artists to sign a letter calling for the prime minister, Andy Burnham, to reject proposals for further drilling in the Rosebank oil and gas field.
+In September, Selway backed the Pay It Forward Fund, which provides mental health support for artists and crew on tour.